-Yet, if you’re new to induction cooking chances are you’ll still face problems.
+Yet, if you’re new to induction cooking, chances are you will still face problems.
 But there is no need to panic and call for services right away if it doesn’t come alive like you were instructed.

 - If the unit does not come ON even after you set it up, check the power outage first.
 The problem could be in your house fuse or it could be a circuit overload.

 - If the cooktop shuts off while cooking, it is probably the automatic feature that has turned it off.
 That happens when your cooking exceeds the maximum cooking time limit.
-Do refer to the manual for detailed information.
+Refer to the manual for detailed information.

 - Most induction cooktops like True induction cooktop also have sensors that automatically shut off when it does not detect any cookware on the burner.
 What you have to note is that if your cookware is displaced and not centered properly in the cooking zone, the unit will shut off as the sensor will not detect it.